-Wadsworth Control Systems is a fourth generation family-owned business.
+Wadsworth Control Systems is a third generation family-owned business.
 The talented and dedicated team at Wadsworth is a key element to the company’s success and growth.
 The people of Wadsworth, working with our network of resellers interface with growers of all types to offer a high level of knowledge and expertise, seeing projects through to a smooth and well-executed completion.

 We are dedicated to designing and building forward-thinking, integrated climate systems while maintaining our commitment to excellent customer service through our guiding principle of meeting our customer’s evolving needs.